TheIbesone/Food-and-Beverage/README.md

 ## Skill/ Concept Demonstrated:
 The following power BI features were used in the visualization:
 -	Download data,
+-	Transformation,
+-	Power query,
 -	DAX, Quick measure,
--	Transformation,
 -	Modelling,
--	Power query,
 -	Button,
+-	Navigation,
 -	Filter.
 ___